auth0/docs/articles/compliance/gdpr/features-aiding-compliance/user-consent/track-consent-with-custom-ui.md

 We will see four different implementations for this:

-1. one that displays a flag, works for database connections, and uses the [auth0.js](/libraries/auth0js) library to create the user (used by Single Page Applications)
+1. one that displays a flag, works for database connections, and uses the [auth0.js](/libraries/auth0js) library to create the user (used by Single-Page Applications)
 1. one that displays a flag, works for database connections, and uses the [Authentication API](/api/authentication#signup) to create the user (used by Regular Web Apps)
 1. one that displays a flag, works for social connections, and uses the [Management API](/api/management/v2) to update the user's information (used either by SPAs or Regular Web Apps)
 1. one that redirects to another page where the Terms & Conditions and/or privacy policy information can be reviewed and consent info can be provided (used either by SPAs or Regular Web Apps)

 ## Option 1: Use auth0.js

-In this section, we will use a simple Single Page Application and customize the login widget to add a flag which users can use to provide consent information.
+In this section, we will use a simple Single-Page Application and customize the login widget to add a flag which users can use to provide consent information.
 Instead of building an app from scratch, we will use [Auth0's JavaScript Quickstart sample](/quickstart/spa/vanillajs).
 We will also use [Auth0's Universal Login Page](/hosted-pages/login) so we can implement a [Universal Login experience](/guides/login/centralized-vs-embedded), instead of embedding the login in our app.

 This works **only** for database connections (we will use Auth0's infrastructure, instead of setting up our own database).